4 Ways Using CinchSeal Improves Cheese Processing

 - Safety certification

 - Proven contamination prevention

 - Superior design

 Nothing is more important in food processing than safety.
-If safety is compromised, both processors and consumers suffer.
+If safety is compromised, both manufacturers and consumers suffer.
 That’s why the industry is so heavily regulated.
 Adhering to good safety practices not only prevents threats to human life and health but also expensive downtime, product recalls, and litigation.

+How do CinchSeal shaft seals prevent contamination?
+By preventing leakage.
 CinchSeal rotary seals offer a number of contamination-fighting features, including:

 - Leak preventing, FDA-approved silicone elastomer molded slightly smaller than the shaft.
 The elastomer creates an interference fit to prevent material from leaking out.

 - Elastomer that spins with the shaft, stopping shaft damage that can result with stationary seals like mechanical packing and lip seals

 - Rotor cups compressed with optimum load against stationary faces when the elastomer turns with the shaft.
 The rotors seal potential pathways for leaks.

 - Air purging that performs three vital functions: